tegorman13/ai_gd_chapter/docs/gd_chapter_v3.md

 (decisions and actions), we can gain insights into the opportunities and challenges presented by AI integration.

+> [!NONE]
+>
+> **Box 1: Glossary of Terms**
+>
+> **Complementarity.** In the context of human-AI teams, complementarity
+> refers to the synergistic integration of human and artificial
+> intelligence, leveraging the unique strengths of each to achieve
+> performance outcomes that exceed those attainable by either humans or
+> AI systems operating in isolation (Steyvers et al., 2022).
+Effective
+> complementarity involves a balanced division of labor and mutual
+> enhancement of capabilities.
+>
+> **Information Processing Framework.** A theoretical framework in
+> cognitive psychology that conceptualizes the human mind, and by
+> extension, groups, as systems that acquire, process, store, retrieve,
+> and transmit information, akin to computational systems (Hinsz et al.,
+> 1997).
+This framework provides a structured lens for analyzing
+> decision-making as a sequence of stages, from inputs to outputs.
+>
+> **Large Language Model (LLM).** A sophisticated type of artificial
+> intelligence algorithm characterized by its use of deep learning
+> techniques and training on massive datasets to enable the
+> understanding, generation, and prediction of human language.
+LLMs,
+> such as GPT-4, are foundational to many contemporary AI applications
+> in decision support and communication.
+>
+> **Overreliance.** A cognitive bias characterized by excessive trust in
+> and dependence on AI recommendations, often leading to the uncritical
+> acceptance of AI outputs, even when they are flawed or suboptimal.
+> Overreliance can undermine human vigilance and critical evaluation in
+> AI-assisted decision-making contexts.
+>
+> **Transactive Memory Systems (TMS).** A system of distributed
+> knowledge within a group, where members develop specialized knowledge
+> and rely on each other for access to that knowledge.

 Key questions we will seek to address within this framework::

 - **Inputs**: How does AI influence the way groups search for, gather,